-Install caps and plugs on open lines to prevent buildup of dirt and debris while in storage.
+Install caps and plugs on open lines to prevent the buildup of dirt and debris.

 - 1. Start the engine, and press switch (A) to lower the header to the ground. - 2.
 Shut down the engine, and remove the key from the ignition.